Jyldn/comfy-anki/README.md

 ## How to Use
-Simply copy and paste the relevant HTML and CSS code into the Front Templace, Back Template, and Styling pages.
+Simply copy and paste the relevant HTML and CSS code into the Front Template, Back Template, and Styling pages.

 The only things to keep in mind are:
 1. Using bold in the answer field will displace the bolded text slightly to the left.
 This is so that you can quickly use bold as a list header.
 It will not affect bolded text in the prompt field.